Matched Savings Programs for Northeast Michigan Families

 Youth Individual Development Account

-The Youth Individual Development Account (IDA) is a savings program specifically targeted at local high school seniors.
-There are two parts to the Youth IDA program, the first being financial literacy classes.
-All seniors will participate in these classes throughout the school year.
+The Youth Individual Development Account (IDA) is a financial literacy program specifically targeted at local high school students.
+This program consists of a series of 6 financial literacy classes.
+Students that are interested will participate in these classes throughout the school year.
 Our hope is that by educating the students before they leave high school, they will be better prepared to make financial decisions as they become adults.
 This is the first year for the program, and NEMCSA is very excited to make it successful, and hopes that this program is able to be spread across our service area and impact more students.